-I will be in Paris next week talking at this symposium that commemorates the École Libres Des Hautes Études (1942-46) that was housed at the New School.
+I will be in Paris next week talking at a symposium that commemorates the École Libres Des Hautes Études (1942-46) that was housed at the New School.
 I’ve entitled my talk “Why the New School?”

 In the 1940s, the New School for Social Research in New York was a logical place to seek refuge for the French intellectuals who made up the École Libre.
 The New School’s initiative and dominant role in providing safe haven for intellectuals fleeing fascism in Europe had been established since 1933.
 But why did the school welcome refugee scholars in the first place?
 And, perhaps even more important, how did it act so quickly?